sus-unn/bl2d/README.md

 #Please contribute

 	1. install git
-	2. in terminal(Windows: Powershell or cmd), type: "git clone https://github.com/sus-unn/sus_bl2d"
+	2. in terminal(Windows: Powershell or cmd), type: "git clone https://github.com/sus-unn/bl2d"
-	3. when changes are made and saved, or if you want to add a file: "git add file_you_want_to_add"

-#if file is in different directory, you will have to type directory of the file as well

-	4. if new to git, or just-installed-git: in terminal, type: "git config --global user.email "your_email_adresss""
-	5. to actually commit changes, in terminal, type: "git commit -m "Changes_you've_made""
-	6. if you want to apply changes to the main branch my repository, type: "git push origin master"
-	7. you might make branches of your own, type: git checkout -b "BRANCH_NAME".
-And pushing changes into your branch, not master, is much more safer.

-#for ones who don't know, you must press return key(Enter) to run command in terminal.
+	3. if you don't know anything about git, please google 'git' and learn about it.